cconrad/cconrad.github.io/_posts/2010-01-19-finding-small-freelance-translation-jobs.md

 ---
-layout: page
-status: publish
-header: no
-sidebar: left
-published: true
-title: Finding small freelance translation jobs
 author:
   display_name: Claus Conrad
+  email: webmaster@clausconrad.com
   login: claus
-  email: webmaster@clausconrad.com
   url: ''
+author_email: webmaster@clausconrad.com
 author_login: claus
-author_email: webmaster@clausconrad.com
-wordpress_id: 80
-wordpress_url: http://www.clausconrad2.com/?p=80
-date: '2010-01-19 11:15:50 +0000'
-date_gmt: '2010-01-19 10:15:50 +0000'
 categories:
   - Howto
+comments: true
+date: 2010-01-19 11:15:50 +01:00
+date_gmt: 2010-01-19 10:15:50 +0000
+header: 'no'
+layout: page
+published: true
+sidebar: left
+status: publish
 tags: []
-comments: true
-teaser: "I was recently asked how a non-certified translator could land smaller freelance jobs.
-Now I am certainly no expert on this, but I have done a few translations and know a bit or two about outsourcing from a buyer perspective, so here are a couple of suggestions on how I would go about landing smaller tasks."
+teaser: I was recently asked how a non-certified translator could land smaller freelance jobs.
+Now I am certainly no expert on this, but I have done a few translations and know a bit or two about outsourcing from a buyer perspective, so here are a couple of suggestions on how I would go about landing smaller tasks.
+title: Finding small freelance translation jobs
+wordpress_id: 80
+wordpress_url: http://www.clausconrad2.com/?p=80
 ---
 ### Use your (social) network